We need a Great Software Purge.

 - It already supports Plan 9.

 Python is a language I used to love, and still like more than other dynamic languages, however I feel it's "jumped the shark"; it is now being stuffed with inapproriate bloat, such as pattern matching (PEP 634), and has just always been a complex language.
+And I just hate all dynamic/interpreted languages nowadays.

 A nice language to use, but: